China General Aviation Flight 7552: Aircraft

-Crash
+Accident

 Flight GP7552 was a passenger flight from Nanking to Xiamen.
 There were 116 passengers and 10 crew members.
 At about 3:05 pm the aircraft headed for the runway 06 and, after a minute delay, started its take-off roll.
 The Yak-42 started to lift off the ground and began to climb, however the aircraft failed to respond to controls and slammed back down onto the runway.
 The takeoff was aborted and the pilots initiated an emergency braking procedure, however the aircraft was unable to stop with the remaining runway distance.

 The aircraft then exited the runway, and continued rolling for on the ground 420–600 m.
 The aircraft then crashed into a two-meter (6.6-foot) fence, a drainage ditch and an embankment and exploded.
 The fuselage broke into three parts, after which a post-crash fire erupted.
 Part of the wreckage fell into a nearby pond.
 8 of the 10 crew members and 100 of the 116 passengers died.